-To date, our primary sources of liquidity have been net cash provided by operating activities, proceeds from equity issuances and proceeds from long-term debt
+To date, our primary sources of liquidity have been net cash provided by operating activities, proceeds from equity issuances and proceeds from long-term debt.

 Our primary use of liquidity has been acquisitions of businesses.
-For a description of our recent acquisitions, see Note 3 in the notes to the unaudited condensed consolidated financial statements included in this Quarterly Report on Form 10-Q. Absent significant deterioration of market conditions, we expect that working capital requirements, capital expenditures, acquisitions, debt servicing and lease obligations will be our principal needs for liquidity going forward.
+For a description of our recent acquisitions, see Note 3 in the notes to the unaudited condensed consolidated financial statements included in this Quarterly Report on Form 10-Q. Absent significant deterioration of market conditions, we expect that working capital requirements, capital expenditures, acquisitions, the Company's stock repurchase program (discussed below), debt servicing and lease obligations will be our principal needs for liquidity going forward.
 During the year ended December 31, 2021, we completed five acquisitions for total consideration of \$367.1 million.

-As of March 31, 2022, we had cash, cash equivalents and restricted cash of \$105.0 million, \$190.0 million of available borrowing capacity under our Revolver (as defined below) and \$547.3 million outstanding under our Term Loans (as defined below).
+As of June 30, 2022, we had cash, cash equivalents and restricted cash of \$109.1 million, \$190.0 million of available borrowing capacity under our Revolver (as defined below) and \$545.9 million outstanding under our Term Loans (as defined below).
 We believe that our existing cash, cash equivalents and restricted cash, availability under our Credit Facilities, and our cash flows from operations will be sufficient to fund our working capital requirements and planned capital expenditures, and to service our debt obligations for at least the next twelve months.
 However, our future working capital requirements will depend on many factors, including our rate of revenue growth, the timing and size of future acquisitions, and the timing of introductions of new products and services.
 We expect to consummate acquisitions of complementary businesses in the future that could require us to seek additional equity or debt financing.
-Additional funds may not be available on terms favorable to us, or at all.
-In particular, the widespread COVID-19 pandemic has resulted in, and may continue to result in, significant disruption of global financial markets, reducing our ability to access capital.
+Market and macroeconomic conditions may, from time to time, impact our ability to raise capital.
 If we are unable to raise additional funds when desired, our business, financial condition and results of operations could be adversely affected.
-See Part II, Item 1A.
-"Risk Factors."
+See Part II, Item 1A."Risk Factors."